lemlac/mulem/docs/reference.md

 | `ref mu` | Reference         | Yes                 |
 | `out`    | Reference         | *Yes, must be set*  |

-Another type of parameter is `out`.
-This is like `ref mu` but is treated like `unset[T]` at the start of the function.
-Use it to set a variable that hasn't been set yet.
-The parameter must not be `unset[T]` in any branch within the function.
-This means either setting it within the function or passing it to another function with an `out` parameter.
-This ensures that the variable is set after the function has been called.
+Another type of parameter is `out`. `out` parameters are guaranteed‑set references.
+They behave like `ref mu`, except they begin the function in an *unset* state.
+Use an `out` parameter when a function’s job is to produce a value rather than consume one.

+An out parameter must not remain unset in any branch of the function.
+It must either be:

+- Assigned directly, *or*
+- Passed to another function that also takes an out parameter.

+This guarantees that the variable is initialized after the call completes.

 ```
 setInt(out i): void =